 David McCormick MS and Sherry Everhart BS, CVT –

 Buying a practice is often a better alternative to starting a practice.
-An existing practice has a facility that is equipped with a trained staff and it is serving an established client base.
+An existing practice has a facility equipped with trained staff, and it serves an established client base.
 Most significantly, it has an existing level of profitability.
-These attributes can help a new owner to avoid many of the risks associated with a practice start up.
+These attributes can help a new owner avoid many of the risks associated with a practice start-up.

-When you encounter a practice purchase opportunity, the first step is to make sure that it is a match to what you are seeking.
-Are the practice philosophy and the standards of medicine in-line with what you believe in and how you want to practice?
+When you encounter a practice purchase opportunity, the first step is to ensure that it matches what you seek.
+Are the practice philosophy and the standards of medicine in line with what you believe in and how you want to practice?
 Is it located in a community that you want to join?
 It is important to find the “right” practice, not just the “right now” practice.

-Once you have found the right practice, it is time to start your due diligence and truly assess the purchase opportunity.
-The initial financial due diligence step is to determine whether the asking price is reasonable enough to warrant further consideration.
+Once you have found the right practice, you must start your due diligence and truly assess the purchase opportunity.
+The initial financial step is determining whether the asking price is reasonable enough to warrant further consideration.
 The buyer must answer the question, “Is this deal fair and affordable?”

 Instead of a practice valuation, consider doing a purchase feasibility analysis.
 It is one of the most valuable tools for assessing a purchase opportunity.

 Feasibility analyses, in general, are widely used to objectively assess the long-term impact of any significant expenditure such as investing in a piece of equipment (i.e., a new digital x-ray), a facility expansion, or other practice investments.
 It is the first step to take before any commitments are made or any significant resources such as your cash are invested.
 As a savvy future practice owner, a purchase feasibility analysis will likely be the first of many feasibility analyses that you will — or should — use as a practice owner.